Bet hedging (biology): Plantae

 Bet hedging through a seed bank has also been implicated in the persistence of weeds.
 One study of twenty weed species showed that the percentage of viable seeds after 5 years increased with soil depth, and germination rates decreased with soil depth (although specific numbers varied between species).
 This indicates that weeds will engage in bet hedging at higher rates in circumstances where the costs of bet hedging are lower.

 In bet-hedging species, seed dormancy appears correlated "to a higher polyphenol (flavonoid) content in seed coats, resulting in darker morphs (Gianella et al., 2021)."
 In barrel medick (Medicago truncatula) four flavonoid controlling genes, in addition to peroxidases and thio/peroxiredoxins, "have been associated with differential dormancy along an aridity gradient (Renzi et al., 2020)."

 Collectively, these findings do provide evidence for bet hedging in plants, but also show the importance of competition and phenotypic plasticity that simple bet hedging models often ignore.

 Archaea

-Thus far, research on bet hedging involving species in the domain Archaea hasn't been easily accessible.
+Thus far, research on bet hedging involving species in the domain Archaea has not been easily accessible.